gbarkway/hypnospace-sitemap/Readme.md

 The webapp is available at **http://localhost:5000**

-Visit the subfolders listed below for more project-specific instructions
+Visit the subfolders listed below for more project-specific instructions, including how to run in a more development-friendly way.

 ## Project structure